ChrismeanR/corewebcrawler/README.md

 ### Run the Tests
 Trigger test cases by:
 In order to view this in action, the user will need VS Code or VS community edition (both free).
-I am unsure how to run tests independently (see note below).
+I am unsure how to run tests independently via dotnet commands (see note below).
+- In IDE (VSCode or VS Community), open solution, select ```Test``` from the top toolbar/navigation
+- Choose ```Run All Tests```
+- Test explorer will run all the tests pointed back to the console app and Assert some of the methods in there.

 #### ^^ This I've been unable to get running via commands like the above steps.

 ## Not implemented: